-Inora Life Designated Activity Company ("Inora") is an Irish unit-linked assurance company established in 2001 and which closed to new business in 2012.
+Inora Life Designated Activity Company ("Inora") was an Irish unit-linked assurance company established in 2001 and which closed to new business in 2012.
 Monument Re signed a Share Purchase Agreement in relation to Inora on 27th March 2019.
 The transaction received regulatory approval and completed in September 2019 and subsequently became a subsidiary of Monument Life.

 On 31st December 2020, the insurance business of Inora transferred into Monument Life.
-Inora will be subject to liquidation once the Company has been delicenced.
+The Inora entity was subsequently delicenced in 2021.

-Monument Assurance Belgium N.V. ("MAB")
+MONUMENT ASSURANCE BELGIUM N.V. ("MAB")